jmcook1186/gp-passport-docs/src/devs/deduplicating-stamps.md

 ## Why is deduplication necessary?

-Stamp deduplication is a crucial feature that prevents users from setting up more than one Passport and using the same credentials to verify their identity multiple times.
-Deduplication is critical to ensure each person can only have one instance of each stamp.
+Stamp deduplication is a crucial feature that prevents users from using the same credentials to verify their identity multiple times in a single context.
+Deduplication is critical to ensure each person can only use one instance of each stamp for a particular purpose.
 Deduplication ensures that a user can only tie each stamp to one identity.

 ## How does Gitcoin Passport handle duplicate stamps?